rciddagoni/TECO-code-coverage/README.md

 # WHAT IS THIS?

 This is a code coverage tool that works with end-2-end functional tests like selenium, designed for web apps.
-As QA Engineer I currently write automated tests and I needed a tool that instruments javascript and html files.
-It's Python 2 based.
-It does not matter what language your tests are written in, the tool is rest api based so communication happens independently.
+It does not matter what language your tests are written in, the tool is rest api based (Flask) so communication happens independently.

 I created a tool that suits my needs and maybe it will someone else's too.
-I named it TECO (from 2 words: TEst and COverage)
+I named it TECO (from 2 words: TEst and COverage).

- Below is a GIF presenting it in action, left pane is TECO and righ pane is a sample website and I click its buttons.
-TECO shows coverage in real time.

  ![alt tag](http://msporna.github.io/public/teco_gif_1.gif.gif)